zakeenkhan/Conduit-Articles/CONTRIBUTING.md

-# Contributing to RealWorld
+# Contributing to Conduit Articles

-We would love for you to contribute to RealWorld and help make it even better than it is today!
+We would love for you to contribute to Conduit Articles and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Question or Problem?](#question)